 The theological consequence is incandescent.
 If God determines all things, then God determines who will be saved.
 If humans cannot will toward God on their own — if they are dead in sin — then someone outside the corpse must reach in and call the corpse out.
 That Someone is God.
 God's decrees do not merely foresee what humans will freely choose; they determine what occurs.
 The future is not a possibility space He scouts in advance.
 The future is the unfolding of what He has already willed in eternity.
 Monergism is not one option on a theological menu.
 Monergism is what the equations require.

 Bradwardine did not invent the doctrine.
 He found it in Augustine, who found it in Paul, who heard it from the Spirit.
 What Bradwardine added was the precision of a man trained in formal proofs.
 He did to grace what Euclid did to geometry — laid out the axioms, displayed the deductions, showed that every alternative collapses on itself.
 The Arminian instinct, however ancient, however moral-sounding, is not philosophically tenable in a universe whose Creator is infinite.
-It is the dream of a creature who has not yet noticed that the chalk in his hand was given.
+It is the dream of a creature who has not yet noticed that the hand doing the dreaming was given.

 The Pelagian Plague Returns